JohnDev19/Random-Quote-Machine/README.md

 ## License

-This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.
+This project is open source and available under the [MIT License](LICENSE).

 ## Acknowledgements